mroth/scmpuff/README.md

 ### How does it compare with SCM Breeze?

-The short version: it does less, but what it does it should do faster and more reliably.
+The short version: it does less, but is faster and should be significantly more stable and reliable, especially across different platforms.

-The long, detailed version for existing SCM Breeze users (including benchmarks): https://github.com/mroth/scmpuff/wiki/scmpuff-vs-SCM-Breeze
+The long, detailed version:
+https://github.com/mroth/scmpuff/wiki/scmpuff-vs-SCM-Breeze

-### Can I disable or change the default git shortcut alias names?
+### Can I disable or change the default git shortcut aliases?
 You can disable them via passing `--aliases=false` to the `scmpuff init` call in your shell initialization.
 Then, if you wish to remap them, simple modify your default aliases wherever you normally do, but add aliases mapped to the